tomjspain/mecPortal-experiment1/_models/pdac_gem.md

 <p> The model consturcuted was a flexible parametric survival model using a
 spline function to model the underlying cumulative hazard function.
 Five internal knots were chosen which gave sufficient flexibility.
-The number of knots was chosen based on best log-likelihood.
+The number of knots was chosen based on the best log-likelihood.
 </p>

 <div class="row 200%">